Phenom Production Environment

 Secrets Manager

-phenom-prod-app-secretsdatabase_url, jwt_secret, graphql_admin_secret
+phenom-prod-app-secrets database_url, jwt_secret, graphql_admin_secret

 DNS